Alcoholism Treatment Program

 These withdrawal symptoms can be unbearable enough to cause your loved one to take a drink again, so it would be impossible for them to stop drinking on their own, and it may also be dangerous.

-During your loved one’s stay at Long Island Interventions, the medical staff may continue administering medications.
+During your loved one’s stay in detox, the medical staff may continue administering medications.
 One example is Naltrexone that eliminates the cravings and reduces the positive feelings your loved one receives from drinking.
 The medical staff may also administer Disulfiram that will cause your loved one to experience highly unpleasant side effects if he decides to drink alcohol.

 The medical detox program treats your loved one’s physical dependence upon alcohol, but it does not address the reasons that your loved one drinks.
 There is a reason that detox is not considered to be an alcoholism treatment program.
 After the detox program, your loved one needs to receive treatment with behavioral therapies.